apache/activemq-artemis/RELEASING.md

 ```
 [INFO] Checking dependencies and plugins for snapshots ...
-What is the release version for "ActiveMQ Artemis Parent"? (artemis-pom) 2.27.0: :
+What is the release version for "ActiveMQ Artemis Parent"? (artemis-pom) 2.31.0: :
-What is the SCM release tag or label for "ActiveMQ Artemis Parent"? (artemis-pom) 2.27.0: :
+What is the SCM release tag or label for "ActiveMQ Artemis Parent"? (artemis-pom) 2.31.0: :
-What is the new development version for "ActiveMQ Artemis Parent"? (artemis-pom) 2.27.1-SNAPSHOT: : 2.28.0-SNAPSHOT
+What is the new development version for "ActiveMQ Artemis Parent"? (artemis-pom) 2.31.1-SNAPSHOT: : 2.32.0-SNAPSHOT
 ```

-Otherwise snapshots would be created at 2.27.1-SNAPSHOT and left to go stale rather than get cleaned out if the next release is actually 2.28.0.
-(Unless we did ever release 2.27.1 in that example).
+Otherwise snapshots would be created at 2.31.1-SNAPSHOT and probably left to go stale rather than get cleaned out if the next release is actually 2.32.0.
+(Unless we did ever release 2.31.1 in that example).

 For more information look at the prepare plugin: